nitishnk17/Mini-UNIX-Shell/README.md

 # Mini UNIX Shell

-Our implementation of a command-line shell in C++ for the COD7001 Cornerstone Lab.
+Our implementation of a command-line shell in C++.
 This project provided hands-on experience with fundamental UNIX concepts: process creation and management, file descriptor manipulation, inter-process communication via pipes, and signal handling.
 Building this shell from scratch helped us understand how terminal programs like bash work internally.

 ## What We Built